hdigital/parlgov-web/docs/assets/parlgov-codebook.md

 # ParlGov Codebook

-Created on 18 January 2026, 11:44 from ParlGov database documentation entries.
+Created on 22 February 2026, 20:23 from ParlGov database documentation entries.

 Döring, Holger and Philip Manow.
 2024.
 Parliaments and governments database (ParlGov): Information on parties, elections and cabinets in established democracies.